We Can Often Stop Loose Adult Teeth from Falling Out if You Come In Early Enough

 Another way is to use bonding material, it is to bond splinting material across the back surfaces of the involved teeth.
 Another way is to drill in a small channel horizontally across the teeth.
 Then, bending and inserting a rigid strip of metal to splint the teeth in place.
 Once it's bonded, it renders them solid again.

 The most important lesson to learn from this information is to contact us at the first signs of a loose tooth.
-The sooner we catch the gum disease, the more we can avoid losing any teeth.
-Call us today to schedule an appointment, we are here to assist in your oral health needs.
+The sooner we catch the gum disease, the more we can avoid tooth loss.
+Call us today at (346) 250-3575 to schedule an appointment, we are here to assist in your oral health needs!